Disability Tax Credit Eligible Conditions Information

 Bipolar DisorderPatients who are classified as bipolar exhibit erratic changes in behavior.
 Depression, lowered energy levels, and mood swings.
 Diagnosed patients may be eligible for the disability tax credit.

-BlindnessFor those suffering from blindness in one or both eyes, it is important to recognize that every case is different and therefore disability tax credit eligibility is done on a case by case basis.
+BlindnessFor those suffering from blindness in one or both eyes, it is important to recognize that every case is different, and therefore disability tax credit eligibility is done on a case-by-case basis.

-CeliacThough celiac restricts and limits the available food options for those with the disease, it does not automatically make one eligible for disability tax credit and may be very challenging to qualify for it.
+CeliacThough celiac restricts and limits the available food options for those with the disease, it does not automatically make one eligible for disability tax credit, and may be very challenging to qualify for it.

 Cerebral PalsyApproximately 40,000 Canadians live with cerebral palsy, and the overwhelming majority of diagnosed cases are congenital, meaning they are present at birth or develop very soon after.
 As every case of cerebral palsy affects each patient differently, it is not always a sure eligibility for disability tax credit.